vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 ## Start locally

-PagodaBox offers <a href="https://dashboard.pagodabox.com/apps/new?search=symfony" target="_new">Quickstarts</a> which I'd skip.<br/>Providing source code is Composer's job.<br/>We'll create a basic app and push it to PagodaBox.
+PagodaBox offers <a href="https://dashboard.pagodabox.com/apps/new?search=symfony" target="_new">Quickstarts</a> which I'd avoid.
+Providing source code is Composer's job.
+We'll create a basic app and push it to PagodaBox.

-## composer create-project symfony/framework-standard-edition
+### composer create-project

 Name your project anything, my examples use `fresh`.<br/>